-When Google released its Android 4.1 Jelly Bean operating system in July of 2012, Flash support on Android powered devices found itself on the cutting room floor, no longer downloadable in the Google Play Store.
-Convenient for watching TV on your phone or playing those addictive online games, Flash was an application that set Androids apart from the rival iPhone; for better and worse.
+When Google released Android 4.1 Jelly Bean in 2012, Flash support found itself on the cutting room floor, no longer downloadable in the Google Play Store and dropped from the mobile platform.
+Convenient for watching TV on your phone or playing a slew of online games, Flash was an application that set the Android ecosystem apart from iOS, for better and worse.

 Android users today operate their phones out-of-the-box sans Flash, yet many still want a way to get the software platform back again.
 Luckily, Adobe realized this and now allows Android users to download its Flash player directly from the company’s website.
 Because Flash is no longer supported on Android devices, you won’t find any security updates, bug fixes, or official support.
 You may experience stability issues when downloading and using Flash, too, many of which worsen when using modern devices running KitKat, Lollipop, and Marshmallow.

 That said, read on if you’re still set on installing Flash on your device.

 Installing Flash on Android devices running Android 4.1 or newer

 If you’re running Android 4.1 — aka Jelly Bean — or newer, all you need to do is install a browser that supports Flash on your device.
 These are becoming rare, however.
 Let’s take a look at two options that we can currently recommend if you feel it necessary to deal with Flash content on your Android device.

 In short, if you need to access Flash content on your Android device, your best bet is to install the Puffin browser.
 It runs Flash in the cloud, though it does so as if it were running locally on your device.
 You can play games, watch video, and access a multitude of Flash content.
 It also boasts quick speeds and encrypts your browsing activity, a plus if you’re concerned about online security.
 Puffin also offers all sorts of other tools and an array of themes.